RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 06/21/2021

-Read on to learn more about low-level light therapy for hair loss as well as other hair loss treatment options.
+Read on to learn more about low-level light therapy for hair loss, along with other hair loss treatment options worth considering.

-Male pattern baldness is most commonly caused by dihydrotestosterone (DHT), a hormone that interferes with the growth cycle of hair, and shrinks hair follicles to cause thinning and hair loss.
+Male pattern baldness is most commonly caused by dihydrotestosterone (DHT).
+This hormone interferes with the hair growth cycle by shrinking hair follicles (sometimes called miniaturization) to cause thinning and hair loss.
+Eventually, hair restoration becomes impossible.

 Aside from male pattern baldness, hair loss in men can also be caused by illness or stress.
 This is usually temporary and is called telogen effluvium.

-Research shows that near-infrared (or red laser light) can promote tissue repair and regeneration.
-This is why it’s often used to treat wounds and scar healing.
+Research shows that near-infrared (red laser light) can help with tissue repair and regeneration.
+This is why it’s often used to treat wounds and fade scars.

 So, does low-level light therapy for hair loss actually work?
 There isn’t enough solid research to give a definitive answer on whether or not these hair growth devices can be relied on.